 Improving Women’s and Children’s Health in China

-HOPE's Rural Training Program is helping to improve the heatlh of women and children in China.
+Project HOPE's Rural Training Program is helping to improve women and children's health in China.

 On our last day in Chengdu, we traveled to the newly constructed Chengdu Women and Children’s Medical Center.
 Formerly known as the Chengdu Children’s Hospital, Project HOPE has partnered with this medical facility for years through our Rural Training Program.
 The goal of the Program is to enhance the pediatric care in selected children’s hospitals in less developed regions of China by providing concentrated health professional training.

 We met with the impressive Dr. Mao Ming, President of the Chengdu Women and Children’s Medical Center.
 See described the challenges of treating women and children in the same hospital facility, a new concept in China.

 Dr. Mao also expressed hopes for a continued partnership with Project HOPE, before introducing, Richard Clark, our Board Chairman, and me to 12 of the 15 doctors and nurses, now working at the Medical Center, trained by the HOPE’s Rural Training Program.

 Mr. Clark and I spoke with each of the Fellows, all of whom had received their training at the Shanghai Children’s Medical Center.
 All were grateful for the experience they received and said they returned to Chengdu not only to use their improved skills to treat patients, but also to share their new knowledge with other doctors and nurses at the Medical Center.